ilkkahanninen/juhlakalu/README.md

 ## Database

 You can install and run Postgres normally.
-If you have Docker installed you can also start it by running `make docker-db`
+If you have Docker installed you can also start it by running `make docker-dbi`

 ## License